Check List for Young Adults Leaving Their Parental Home

 Student accommodation tends to be small and functional.
 Find out in advance exactly what furniture is provided.
 If you intend travelling around, keep large purchases to an absolute minimum for the sake of your own convenience.

-Space, or rather the lack of it, is often an issue in student accommodation.
-How about a folding tray-table?
-You can use it as a dining surface or rest text books on it, and it will be a lot cheaper and more transportable than a proper table.
-You've all your life before you during which you can purchase better, more elegant things.
-Meanwhile, aim for what is functional.
+Space - or the lack of it - is often an issue in student accommodation.
+How about a folding tray-table, or a decorator's table?
+You can use them as a dining surface or rest text books on it, and it will be a lot cheaper and more transportable than a proper table.
+You could easily disguise the decorator's table with a cloth.

 A few plants and colourful nic-nacs soon make a new place feel more like home.

 Is a bed provided?
 If so, how old is the mattress and what condition is it in?

 Consider purchasing a hygienic zip-up air-tight mattress cover, such as those sometimes used by asthmatics to contain dust mites and other allergens.
 A thin memory foam mattress covering not only adds comfort to an older mattress but is much warmer too.

 Two pillows are usual, but this depends on a person's own choice.
 Duvet covers often have pillow cases as part of the set.
 Two duvet covers are the minimum that you'll need - so one can be in use while the other is being laundered.
 Likewise, two sheets.
 A fleecy warm blanket is a valuable extra, as being cold is not only miserable but bad for health.

 This is a serious issue.
 Feeling cold is not only miserable, it can damage your health and lead to hypothermia.

 If heating is not included in your room rental, and if you simply can't afford to put the heating on as often as you'd like, then dress for the season with winter-weight jumpers, hiking socks and wear a woollen hat indoors.
 Wrap a blanket around your shoulders like a shawl.
 Drape an extra duvet over your couch or chair, and wrap yourself in it.